illhyhl1111/LearningBySketching/README.md

 ```

-Note: More than 30G of GPU memory is required to run the settings within the default configuration, and multi-GPU via DDP is not currently supported. \
+Note: More than 30G of GPU memory is required to run the settings within the default configuration for CLEVR and STL-10.
+Utilzing multi-GPU with DDP is not currently supported. \
 If you run out of memory, we recommend changing --clip_model_name to RN50, reducing --num_aug_clip to reduce the amount of memory used by the CLIP model, or reducing the batch size, but performance may be degraded.

 Optional arguments: